Photolithography

 Each step is fundamentally the same:

-- develop the mask, which will wash out the areas exposed.
-This leaves holes through to the previous layer.
+- Develop the photoresist, which will wash out the areas exposed.
+This leaves holes through to the glass

 Photolithography is the key that allows us to take the patterns we create in a tool like Magic or OpenLane and miniaturise them down to the nanometer scale.
-It also lets us easily tile the same design over the wafer to make the individual dies
+It also lets us easily tile the same design over the wafer to make the individual dies.
+It allows us to use a prepared image of the chip to make millions of copies reliably and rapidly.

 This cross section shows how the layers are used to build up the 3 dimensional structures that make up the IC.